cloudposse-terraform-components/aws-macie/src/README.md

 atmos terraform apply macie/root -s core-ue1-root
 ```

-### Deploy Organization Settings in Delegated Administrator Account
+### Step 3: Deploy Organization Settings in Delegated Administrator Account (LAST)

-Finally, the component is deployed to the Delegated Administrator Account again in order to create the organization-wide
+Finally, the component is deployed to the Delegated Administrator Account again to create the organization-wide
-configuration for the AWS Organization, but with `var.admin_delegated` set to `true` to indicate that the delegation has
+configuration.
+Set `var.admin_delegated` to `true` to indicate that the delegation has been completed.
-already been performed from the Organization Management account.

 ```yaml
 # core-ue1-security